Saudi Arabia to build planes with Ukraine's Antonov

 The state-backed King Abdulaziz City for Science and Technology (KACST) said it had signed an agreement with Antonov to produce the AN-32 aircraft.

-Antonov said in a separate statement a modernized version of the AN-32 would be designed jointly and then produced in Saudi Arabia, which would own the blueprints for the model.
+Antonov said in a separate statement a modernised version of the AN-32 would be designed jointly and then produced in Saudi Arabia, which would own the blueprints for the model.

 The propeller-driven plane can carry paratroopers or cargo and play civilian roles, according to Antonov’s website.

-”The deal will fulfill the needs of the kingdom for small cargo aircraft in both the military and civilian sector, and will modernize its current fleet which has logistical work such as moving military equipment and troops in addition to medical evacuation,” KACST said in a statement seen on Thursday.
+“The deal will fulfil the needs of the kingdom for small cargo aircraft in both the military and civilian sector, and will modernise its current fleet which has logistical work such as moving military equipment and troops in addition to medical evacuation,” KACST said in a statement seen on Thursday.

 It did not disclose the value of the project, where the planes would be built or when the project would start.